-In addition, annually, the internal audit team conducts an assessment of corporate risks, which may include ESG-related risks, and presents those risks and related overview responsibilities to the Audit Committee.
+Additionally, the Internal Audit team conducts an annual corporate risk assessment, which may include ESG-related risks.
+These risks and responsibilities are then presented to the Audit Committee

-• The Head of ESG ensures that ESG-related risks are noted, and that, as appropriate, plans are created to mitigate such risks.
-The Head of ESG also reports such risks and mitigation plans to the Governance and Nominating Committee.
+ESG working groups ensure that ESG-related risks are noted, and that, as appropriate, plans are created to mitigate such risks.
+Our Chief Compliance Officer also reports such risks and mitigation plans to the Governance and Nominating Committee.

-Ultimately, the ESG team is directly responsible for collecting, reporting, and monitoring sustainability and ESG activities, risks, and management actions while regularly briefing and aligning with the ESG review board and Governance and Nominating Committee on these items.
-The ESG team is also responsible for the company's annual ESG Report and other ESG reporting.
-Management is responsible for the execution of sustainability and ESG activities, risk identification, and mitigation (see management section below in 1B for additional details).
+ESG working groups are directly responsible for collecting, reporting, and monitoring sustainability and ESG activities, risks, and management actions while regularly briefing and aligning with the Compliance Committee and Governance and Nominating Committee on these items.
+These crossfunctional working groups are also responsible for the company's annual ESG Report and other ESG reporting.
+Management is responsible for the execution of sustainability and ESG activities, risk identification, and mitigation (see management section 1B below for additional details).

-For more information about our governance structures and board charters, please see our latest proxy statement filed with the Securities and Exchange Commission (sec.gov).
+For more details on governance structures and Board charters, refer to our latest proxy statement filed with the Securities and Exchange Commission.

-b) Describe management's role in assessing and managing climate-related risks and opportunities.
+1b) Management's role in assessing and managing climate-related risks and opportunities

-Climate risks are identified by individual functions and then collated by the ESG team.
-The management functions and teams listed on this page perform various activities that help aid in the assessment, development, review of climate-related risks, and implementation of mitigation strategies.
-These groups work together on cross-functional program and initiative development, and the Head of ESG acts as a conduit between groups.
+Climate risks are identified by individual functions and then collated by our ESG working groups.
+The management functions and teams listed below perform various activities that help aid in the assessment, development, and review of climate-related risks, and the implementation of mitigation strategies.
+These ESG working groups collaborate on cross-functional program and initiative development.